Sodium silicate: Foundries, refractories and pottery

+Since the sodium silicate does not burn during casting (it can actually melt at pouring temperatures above 1800 °F), it is common to add organic materials to provide for enhanced sand breakdown after casting.
+The additives include sugar, starch, carbons, wood flour and phenolic resins.

 Water glass is a useful binder for solids, such as vermiculite and perlite.
-When blended with the latter lightweight fraction, water glass can be used to make hard, high-temperature insulation boards used for refractories, passive fire protection and high temperature insulations, such as moulded pipe insulation applications.
+When blended with the latter lightweight fraction, water glass can be used to make hard, high-temperature insulation boards used for refractories, passive fire protection, and high-temperature insulations, such as in moulded pipe insulation applications.
 When mixed with finely divided mineral powders, such as vermiculite dust (which is common scrap from the exfoliation process), one can produce high temperature adhesives.
 The intumescence disappears in the presence of finely divided mineral dust, whereby the waterglass becomes a mere matrix.
 Waterglass is inexpensive and abundantly available, which makes its use popular in many refractory applications.

-Sand casting

-It is used as a binder of the sand when doing sand casting of iron or steel.
-It allows the rapid production of a strong mold, by passing CO2 through the mixture of sand and sodium silicate in the mold box, which hardens it almost instantly.